Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Results

 A two-women quota per department would lead to a mean female share of $\mu^s_f= 0.254$, instead of the actual share $\mu_f= 0.257$.
 It can reproduce the bimodal distribution of the female share distribution, although the peaks are slightly shifted to the left.
-This exercise does not intend to state that this type of quota is conciously implemented, but that a certain adherence to ``field standard'' hiring may lead to a distribution of female shares very similar to the one we observe.
+This exercise does not intend to state that this type of quota is consciously implemented, but that a certain adherence to ``discipline-standard'' hiring may lead to a distribution of female shares very similar to the one we observe.